oiraqi/jcommerce/README.md

 - XCommerce Web Node/Express: https://github.com/oiraqi/xcommerce-web-node
 - XCommerce PWA Angular: https://github.com/oiraqi/xcommerce-pwa-angular

+**In evry new class, the author rewrites the code with his students.
+The *progress* folder reflects where they are now.**
 **Before You Start**
 - Make sure you have a recent version of Docker (docker.io)
 - Download the Dockerfile published here